Elizabeth Wurtzel: Early career

 While an undergraduate at Harvard in the late 1980s, Wurtzel wrote for The Harvard Crimson and received the 1986 Rolling Stone College Journalism Award for a piece about Lou Reed.
 She also interned at The Dallas Morning News, but was fired after being accused of plagiarism.
 She received a B.A. degree in comparative literature from Harvard in 1989.

 Wurtzel subsequently moved to Greenwich Village in New York City and found work as a pop music critic for The New Yorker and New York Magazine.
 The New York Times book critic Ken Tucker characterized her contributions to the former publication as "unintentionally hilarious."
 In 1997 Dwight Garner wrote in Salon.com that her column "was so roundly despised that I sometimes felt like its only friend in the world."

 Prozac Nation

 Wurtzel was best known for her best-selling memoir Prozac Nation (1994), published when she was 27.
 The book chronicles her battle with depression as a college undergraduate and her eventual treatment with the medication Prozac.
 Michiko Kakutani wrote in The New York Times, "Wrenching and comical, self-indulgent and self-aware, Prozac Nation possesses the raw candor of Joan Didion's essays, the irritating emotional exhibitionism of Sylvia Plath's The Bell Jar, and the wry, dark humor of a Bob Dylan song."
 The paperback was a New York Times bestseller.
 The film adaptation, which starred Christina Ricci, premiered at the Toronto International Film Festival on September 8, 2001.
-The book is credited with launching the feminist disability memoir genre and "became one of the first memoirists to write honestly and brutally about depression and addiction."
+The book is credited with launching the feminist disability memoir genre and with it Wurtzel was said to become "one of the first memoirists to write honestly and brutally about depression and addiction."